cmudig/draco2/CONTRIBUTING.md

 ## Making a release

-- After pulling the latest coimmits, run `poetry version prerelease` to update the version number in `pyproject.toml`.
+- After pulling the latest commits, run `poetry version prerelease` to update the version number in `pyproject.toml`.
 - Run `git commit -am "chore: bump version to $(poetry version -s)"` to commit the version bump and add a tag with `git tag "v$(poetry version -s)"`.
 - Run `poetry build` to build the package.